cacaiocamp/joyOSCMapper/README.md

 JoyconsList is a _ofxPanel_ GUI that has a toggle for every connected joycon.
 You can un/toggle the drawing and the OSC messages of each one.

 ### Motion graphs
-The graphs show a collection (by default, for onde second) of each IMU data collected, in all axes.
+The graphs show a collection (by default, the collection of the last second values) of each IMU data collected, in all axes.
 The color pattern for each axis is:
 * x = red
 * y = green
 * z = blue